The-An0nym/square-dash/readme.md

 Red and pink can have variations with up to 3 lives while blue can have variations up to 2 lives.

 A heart square that will spawn in some levels, which will display as a **green** square.

+The player can move using the arrow keys and attack using WASD and the space bar.